MegApril/dv-physical-and-nonphysical-injuries/README.md

   - Consistently, the top 2 injury types reported are: 'Apparent Minor Injury' and 'None.'
 This is consistent across all years from 2020 - 2024.
   - The third top injury report differs from rural to urban counties.
 We can see in the [top 5 injuries graph,](#top-five-injuries-by-type) that 'Apparent Minor Injuries' decreased when comparing 2020 to 2024, and 'None' increased comparing 2020 to 2024.
 - What does the prevalence of 'Apparent Minor Injury,' and “None” as the top injury types signal?
-  - In order fully to answer this question, further analysis using machine learning could be a step in the right direction which is outside the scope of this project.
+  - In order fully to answer this question, further analysis using machine learning could be a step in the right direction.
+Unfortunately, that analysis is currently outside the scope of this project.
 Training a naive bayesian model with text from police reports, witness statements and court documents may help narrow down the specifics of what is included in these broad categories using text based classification.

 ---